Manuka Oval: Cricket

 The first cricket match to be played at the oval was on Easter Monday, 13 April 1930.
 The Prime Minister's XI is played at the oval annually.
-It was started by Robert Menzies in 1951, and there were six more matches up to 1965 in his term as Prime Minister.
+It was started by Robert Menzies in 1951, and there were six more matches up to 1965 in his term as prime minister.
 The match was brought back in 1984 by Bob Hawke and has been played annually since.
 In 1992, the ground hosted its first One Day International (ODI) match between South Africa and Zimbabwe as part of the 1992 Cricket World Cup, but otherwise remained largely unused for top level cricket.

 In 2015, the ground hosted three One Day International (ODI) matches between Bangladesh and Afghanistan, West Indies and Zimbabwe, South Africa and Ireland as part of the 2015 Cricket World Cup.

 The ground is home to the Canberra Comets, who played in the Mercantile Mutual Cup from the 1997–98 season to the 1999–2000 season; the team now plays in the Futures League.

 Manuka Oval held its second ODI, and its first as part of a normal international tour, on 12 February 2008 between India and Sri Lanka in the Australian tri-series; and it hosted its first international match featuring Australia on 6 February 2013, in which Australia defeated the West Indies by 39 runs.
 Top level domestic cricket also returned to the ground from 2011 to 2012, with the New South Wales Blues for three seasons playing a Sheffield Shield and Ryobi One Day Cup match each season; and, the ground hosted the 2013/14 Sheffield Shield final, because the Sydney Cricket Ground was unavailable due to a Major League Baseball series.

 The venue sought to host its first Test match in the year 2013 to celebrate the 100th anniversary of the establishment of the city of Canberra, however, the request was not granted.

 The ground hosted the final of the 2014–15 T20 Big Bash on 28 January 2015.
 The first regular season BBL game was held on 24 January 2018 when the Sydney Thunder hosted the Melbourne Renegades.
 The first WBBL game at the venue was held on the same day.

 In April 2018, it was confirmed that the Manuka Oval would host its first ever Test match in February 2019.
-The first test match was held on 1 February 2019 to the 5th of February 2019 between Australia and Sri Lanka, where four Australian batsmen made centuries.
+The match was held from 1 to 5 February 2019 between Australia and Sri Lanka, where four Australian batsmen made centuries.

+The most runs scored here in ODI format is by Aaron Finch (348 runs), followed by David Warner (265 runs) and Hashim Amla (261 runs).
+The most wickets taken here is by Mitchell Starc (7 wickets).